serious-panda/currency-converter/README.md

  - Account information and user history is persisted in in-memory DB via JPA.
  - Very simple UI.
 No Javascript and minimal CSS.

-## Bugs
-1. Handling of badly formatted dates and conversion amount is not user friendly.
-Input such as 'abc' will cause to display long error message as a result of an exception.

 ## To Do
 1. Add more testing.
 2. Add CSS and Javascript for better UX.